smack0007/Snowflake/Readme.md

 engine.SetGlobalFunction<object>("print", (x) => Console.WriteLine(x));
 ```

-In order to allow objects to be created, you'll need to register the objects with the ScriptEngine:
+In order to allow objects to be available in your script, you'll need to register the objects with the ScriptEngine:

 ```csharp
 engine.RegisterType("MyApp.Person", typeof(Person));
 ```

-Once the ScriptEngine has access to the constructor, your scripts can create objects:
+Once the ScriptEngine has access to the type, your scripts can create objects like so:

 ```
 var person = new MyApp.Person();